shirishchandrakar/lattice-rotation-calculator/README.md

 - Files larger than the requested ensemble size are reduced by uniform random resampling
 - Optional kernel density bandwidth for smoothing (off by default — resampling is unbiased)
-- Reports worst fibre-fraction deviation of the reduced set against the full file

 ## ⚠️ Limitations